engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 ## Tests as documentation

-Software documentation is notoriously unreliable and it is common for documentation to have a tenuous relationship to the code.
+Software documentation is notoriously unreliable and commonly has a tenuous relationship with the realities of the code it references.
+Written documentation about behavior of edge cases or default return values are not to be trusted.
+No matter the extend of the drift, documentation still functions, tests break.

 Clear and focused tests provide context as to the purpose and limitations of code segments.
-Additionally, documentation seldomly covers certain edge cases or default return values.
-Tests of edge cases demonstrates expected behavior for future developers consuming our code.
-Writing and executing tests also streamlines pull requests as code reviewers spends less effort verifying the code works as expected if the change has tests that demonstrate code correctness.
+Tests of edge cases demonstrates expected behavior for teams consuming our code.
+Tests demonstrating expected behavior streamline pull requests as code reviewers spend less manual effort verifying code correctness.

 ## Who writes tests?